knotatumah/ImageRain/readme.md

     backgroundUrl: './targetBackground.jpg',

-    spriteFrameScale: 10, // in pixels, how wide/tall is each frame
+    spriteScale: 10, // in pixels, how wide/tall is each frame

-    spriteFrameCount: 12, // how many frames exist vertically or horizontally

 });
 ```